dingma1590/DNA-Sequence-Manipulator/README.md

-# Project DNA
+# DNA-Sequence-Manipulator

- DNA validation, transcription, reverse, compliment, translation, reading frame prediction
+ This is a program that receives a DNA sequence as a string input, and perform actions such as DNA validation, transcription, reverse, compliment, translation, reading frame prediction on the given sequence.